 Does insurance cover male breast reduction?

-Some insurance companies cover male breast reduction, however this is done on a case by case basis.
+Some insurance companies cover the price of male breast reduction.
+However, this is done on a case by case basis.
 The Kryger Institute will do everything possible to work with your insurance carrier to obtain approval for your procedure.
 If the insurance company denies coverage for your surgery, the cost of surgery will be your responsibility.
 Make sure to speak to our patient care coordinator about these issues ahead of time.